ERS-HCL/dynamic-accordion/README.md

-# dynamic accordion using angular and bootstrap
+# Dynamic Accordion using Angular and Bootstrap

 Dynamic-Accordion component can create dynamic accordion using json data given by the user.
 We can use the accordion component this is a re-usable component.